How to Respond to Negative Reviews

 Reviews are extremely valuable

-A 2013 survey of 3,600 North American consumers revealed that 79% of consumers find online reviews as trustworthy as personal recommendations.
+A 2019 survey of over 1,000 North American consumers revealed that 76% of consumers find online reviews as trustworthy as personal recommendations.
 So if you want your future customers to have the right knowledge about your product and brand, it’s best to nip negative reviews in the bud.

 Aside from appearing more accessible and human to your potential customers, responding to negative reviews can also help you squash any misunderstandings about your product or service.
 If a customer leaves a bad review of your product but you catch on to the fact that the customer didn’t use the product correctly, it’s important that you respond to the review with this information.
 Not only will a polite and helpful comment likely cause that customer to re-evaluate your product, but it will keep other customers from making the same mistake in the future.